 Takes place during the third weekend of November and is one of the most endearing and oldest in Benidorm This Fiesta is similar to a thanksgiving or harvest festival.
 The burning of the artichoke takes place in the Square in front of The Royal Queens Hotel.

-The day generally begins with the 'penjà de la Carxofa', followed by a parade from the Plaza de la Constitución to the church of Sant Jaume, where an offering is made to the Mare de Dèu shortly before a mass at 10.00., once the religious ceremony is over the parade moves to the Plaza de la Constitución where typical garden produce is tasted.
+The day generally begins with the 'penjà de la Carxofa', followed by a parade from the Plaza de la Constitución to the church of Sant Jaume, where an offering is made to the Mare de Dèu shortly before a mass, once the religious ceremony is over the parade moves to the Plaza de la Constitución where typical garden produce is tasted.

-Later in the evening 21.00 a popular beer drinkers contest is held, and the Crema (burning) of the artichoke takes place at 23.00, music and partying continues until around 02.00.
+Later in the evening generally around 23.00 the Crema (burning) of the artichoke takes place, music and partying continues until the early hours.

 DECEMBER